Fabeline/meretheme/README.md

 # MereTheme

-- A simplistic and easy framework that provides everything you need to create simple websites
+- A frontend framework that provides everything you need to create simple websites with minimal effort

 [Read the documentation](https://fabeline.github.io/meretheme)